Profunctor Optics, a Categorical Update: Conclusions

 \subsection{Van Laarhoven encoding}

-This text has focused on the profunctor representation of optics.
-A similar representation that also provides the benefit of straightforward composition is the the \textbf{van Laarhoven encoding}~\cite{laarhoven09}.
+This paper has focused on the profunctor representation of optics.
+A similar representation that also provides the benefit of straightforward composition is the \textbf{van Laarhoven encoding}~\cite{laarhoven09}.
 It is arguably less flexible than the profunctor representation, being based on representable profunctors, but it is more common in practice.
+For instance,

-For instance, traversals admit a different encoding in terms of profunctors represented by an applicative functor.
+\begin{proposition}[Van Laarhoven-style traversals] Traversals admit a different encoding in terms of profunctors represented by an applicative functor.